-First In-school suspension or 1-180 days Offense: out-of-school suspension.
+First In-school suspension or 1-180 days

-Subsequent1-180 days out-of-school suspensionOffense:or expulsion.
+Offense: out-of-school suspension.

 2. Possession of or attendance while under the influence of or soon after consuming any unauthorized prescription drug, alcohol, narcotic substance, unauthorized inhalants, counterfeit drugs, imitation controlled substances or drug-related paraphernalia, including controlled substances and illegal drugs defined as substances identified under schedules I, II, III, IV or V in section 202(c) of the Controlled Substances Act.